SnowflurrySDK/Snowflurry.jl/README.md

 q[2]:
 ```

-In Snowflake, all qubits start in state $\left|0\right\rangle$.
+In Snowflurry, all qubits start in state $\left|0\right\rangle$.
 Our circuit is, therefore,  in state $\left|00\right\rangle$.
 The qubit ordering convention used is qubit number 1 on the left, with each following qubit to the right of it.
 We now proceed by adding gates to our circuit.

 ```julia
 push!(c, [hadamard(1)])